- Is there rigorous grading?

 In addition to completing the application for student travel, students must provide evidence of their participation at the conference.
 Specifically, they must provide documentation of their inclusion in the conference program and/or a photograph of them presenting at the conference when they return (or both).

-Honors Enrichment tutorials are meant to personalize your upper-level classes.
+Honors Enrichment tutorials are meant to personalize your classes.
 They have the potential to lead to scholarly articles in journals or to presentations at professional conferences.
 They are an agreement between you and the professor of one of your classes to meet at least once every other week to discuss a special project on which you are working.
 The project may be extra problems that you discuss in a seminar, a written paper, or it may be a laboratory experiment, a review of some pertinent literature, a research project, or a creative work.
 Honors enrichment tutorials offer you a special opportunity to interact with your professor to advance your education.

 These tutorials are intended to improve the quality of the class and elevate it to an Honors experience for you.
 You and the professor make the arrangements and submit them to the Director of the Honors Program.
 You receive Honors designation for the course once the professor indicates successful completion of the tutorial project to the Honors Director.
 A successfully completed tutorial counts as one Honors course to fulfill the Honors Program requirements.